PedroErnst/SuiteCRMManifester/README.md

 # Usage

-Make changes in your SuiteCRM instance, commit them to git.
+1. Make changes in your SuiteCRM instance, commit them to git.

-Create an empty folder where you want to build your installable module.

-Create a rump manifest with the $manifest array and its variables: author, module name etc.

-Run the `manifester update` command to update the manifest with the changed files.
+2. Run the `manifester build` command.

-Run the `manifester fulfill` command to copy all the requested files into the new module folder.

-Zip the folder!
+3. Zip the folder!

+### build

+The build command runs the entire process of `new`, `update` and `fulfill`.
+This will overwrite any existing manifest, so if you want to update a package you should use the suitable commands below.

+`php manifester build <target directory> <SCRM instance directory> <commit (optional)>`

+The commit argument is optional and defaults to `master`

 ### new